Seeking help after experiencing a crime

 If you are over 18, they can listen and discuss the crime with you.

-- You are 100% in control when you talk to us.
-They’ll only offer information if you want it.
+- You are 100% in control when you talk to them, they’ll only offer information if you want it

 The Crime Victims Helpline also provide information on the judicial system and will follow up any questions you have about it.
 They can also tell you who you can contact for face-to-face support as well as counselling options in your community.
 Informational leaflets on coping with the effects of crime can be posted or emailed to you as well.